 At the bottom of the hill, turn right onto 51st street.
 The sidewalk is gone, but you should be able to see our little creek again.
 Find where the water enters the culvert and travels under the road.
-Care-

-46 The Oregon Coast QUESTS Book, 2015-16 Edition Check website for updates: hmsc.oregonstate.edu/quests fully cross the road to greet the water as it spills out again.
+Carefully cross the road to greet the water as it spills out again.
 Then let your eyes follow the water as it flows away from you.
 Where is the water going now?